A Commuter’s All-Inclusive Guide to LRT-1 Stations

 - The Manila Zoo – a family-friendly place to go

 - The Manila Yacht Club – open for members only

 - Malate Church – if you want to practice your religion

 - The Malate Catholic School

 Pedro Gil LRT Station

 Pedro Gil Station is also known as Herran Station.
-It is the 7th LRT-1 station going to Roosevelt and is located at the corner of Taft Avenue and Pedro Gil Street.
-Due to its strategic location, students and employees are frequently found accessing the place.
+The 7th LRT-1 station going to Roosevelt is located at the corner of Taft Avenue and Pedro Gil Street.
+Due to its strategic location, students and employees frequently access the place.
 Vehicles such as buses, jeepneys, and taxis can take commuters around Ermita.

 Prominent Landmarks are: